Federal workers react to potential government shutdown

-WASHINGTON (DC News Now) — Government funding is set to expire this Friday at midnight and with a potential shutdown on the horizon right before the holidays, lawmakers are scrambling to compromise on the $1.7 trillion dollar spending bill.
+WASHINGTON (DC News Now) — Government funding is set to expire this Friday at midnight, and with a potential shutdown on the horizon right before the holidays, lawmakers are scrambling to compromise on the $1.7 trillion spending bill.

 Some federal workers who spoke to DC News Now are worried about a potential shutdown and others said this wasn’t their first go around.
 They said they believe the government will resolve the shutdown.